FarheenAkhtar/Traffic-Collision-Prediction-Framework/README.md

 # Traffic-Collision-Prediction-Framework
 In this project, the following problem statement is explored:
-Are we able to set up a model that could predict the next traffic collision in the City of Calgary?
+Are we able to set up a model that could predict the next type of traffic collision in the City of Calgary?

 Literature Review